toss/overlay-kit/docs/api/overlay.md

 ### Unmounting the Overlay

-To unmount the overlay, use the `exit` function provided to the callback.
-After calling `exit`, the overlay is completely removed from the React tree.
+To unmount the overlay, use the `unmount` function provided to the callback.
+After calling `unmount`, the overlay is completely removed from the React tree.

 For example, if the overlay component provides an `onExit` prop indicating that the exit animation is over, we write code like this: